 Empty road leading to side of loch

-Allison Balfour lived in Ireland, an area of Stenness on mainland Orkney.
+Allison Balfour lived on the Scottish Mainland of Orkney, in an area of Stenness known as Ireland.

 Wikimedia Commons